Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>Main browser UI</h3>
 <img src="https://i.imgur.com/zNKhEV6.png" title="Dark firefox UI with custom background" />

+<p>If you are on windows and only want the theme or multirow, you can use the batch file installers inside the "installers" folder.</p>

-<p>Depending on if you only want to color dark your Firefox, or want to add some more functionability (like deleting some useless context menu commands, or adding multirow tab support), you will have to use the methods described inside the 3 main folders of this repository :</p>
+<p>If you are using Linux or Mac, or want to add some more functionability (like deleting some useless context menu commands), you will have to use the methods described inside the 3 main folders of this repository:</p>

 <h4>Short version</h4>
 <ul>